-Effective January 1, 2016, Killam qualified as a "mutual fund trust" as defined under the Income Tax Act (Canada) and as a REIT eligible for the "REIT Exemption" in accordance with the rules affecting the tax treatment of publicly traded trusts.
+Effective January 1, 2016, Killam qualified as a "mutual fund trust" as defined under the Income Tax Act (Canada) and as a real estate investment trust ("REIT") eligible for the "REIT Exemption" in accordance with the rules affecting the tax treatment of publicly traded trusts.
 Accordingly, the Trust is not taxable on its income provided that all of its taxable income is distributed to its unitholders.
-This exemption, however, does not extend to the corporate subsidiaries of Killam that are subject to income taxes.